What do you get when you combine an outrigger-style rowing machine and German engineering?

 - Set predetermined workout goals and keep rowing until you hit your target

-- Row in your preferred “aerobic zone” as determined by the Kettler Kadett Rowing Machine (zone is determined by age)
+- Row in your preferred “aerobic zone” (zone is determined by age)

 - When you hit your goals you will receive visual and audible confirmation

-The monitor on the Kettler Kadett doesn’t come with all the bells and whistles of top end rowing monitors but overall it will give you all the data you need to get a great workout.
+The monitor on the Kettler Kadett doesn’t come with all the bells and whistles of top end rowing monitors but it does track a lot of data and enable wireless heart rate tracking.

-If you like tanks, you will love the Kettler Kadett Outrigger Style Rower Rowing Machine!
+If you like things built like a tank, you will love the Kettler Kadett Outrigger Style Rower!

-Kettler must know they have a solid rower on their hands because they offer a lifetime warranty on the frame against breakage.
+Kettler must know they have a solid rower because they offer a lifetime warranty on the frame against breakage!
 This is very uncommon in the industry.

-Users loved that the Kadett is quiet and some use it while watching TV at a normal level.
+Users loved that the Kadett is quiet and some people use it while watching TV at a normal volume level.

-You won’t hear any unpleasant noises such as creaking and squeaking that you occasionally hear on cheaper rowers.
+You won’t hear any unpleasant noises such as creaking and squeaking that you occasionally hear on cheaper models.

 The seat has thick padding and is comfortable to sit on during long rowing sessions.
 Users enjoyed the seat and liked the sturdiness, as it doesn’t wobble.